qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-working-with-instances.md

 1. A dialogue box will appear, asking for confirmation to continue.
 Click *Submit*.
 1. If the instance is running, it will enter the **stopping** state, after which it will be deleted.
 If the instance is already stopped, it will be deleted immediately.

-### Connect via SSH
+### Connect via SSH (for Linux-based instances)

 Use this command to configure SSH access to the instance.
 You will be asked to provide your SSH public key, or to select an existing key.

   1. From the **Compute** tab, click the **Action** menu to the right of the instance, and select **Get SSH command**.
   1. The **Get SSH command** dialogue box will appear.